 Also, consider which nutrients your diet may be lacking, Jaramillo says.
-Using a food diary or app such as LIVESTRONG.com's MyPlate, monitor your day-to-day eating habits and consider what vitamins and nutrients you need to increase.
+Using a food diary or app, monitor your day-to-day eating habits and consider what vitamins and nutrients you need to increase.
 Then, look for a greens powder that provides at least the daily minimum requirement.

 To mask bitterness, some greens powders are also sweetened with sugar substitutes (most commonly stevia).
 If you're trying to avoid added sugars, look for unsweetened powders.
 If you're sensitive to caffeine, know that some are made with green tea extract.

 To make green powder drinks taste better, Jaramillo recommends adding a squeeze of lemon or mixing the powder into a glass of coconut water or fruit juice.
 You can also combine your greens with an acai or goji powder to mask the bitter flavor.